AbberiorInstruments/ImspectorDocs/docs/fileformat.rst

 The header is immediately followed by :cppcode:`name_len` bytes of a UTF-8 string containing the stack name and :cppcode:`descr_len` bytes containing the UTF-8 encoded stack description, which is, again, preferably in xml format such that it can be parsed into a :cppcode:`OPropstruct` by :cppcode:`omas_xml2prop()`.
-The binary data is possibly compressed and follows immediately after the description and takes up exactly :cppcode:`data_len_disk` bytes.
+For format versions smaller than 6, or if :cppcode:`num_chunk_positions` in the footer is zero, binary data follows immediately after the description and takes up exactly :cppcode:`data_len_disk` bytes.
+It may be compressed using zlib (see below).

 \newline
 The header members are